There is more to graphs than meets the eye: Learning universal features with self-supervision: Learning Universal Features with Graph self-supervision

 Our hypothesis is that U-SSL can learn representations that are better than those learnt with SSL, in terms of solving a downstream task, e.g., node classification, for graphs $\{\mathcal{G}_i\}_{i=1}^N$.
 Let us denote the downstream task head for graph $\mathcal{G}_i$ as $h_i(\cdot;\mathbf{\Psi_i})$, and let $\mathcal{M}$ be a metric such that higher values of $\mathcal{M}$ represent better performing models.
 Then, our hypothesis can be formally stated as:

 Here, the superscripts in $\mathbf{\Psi_i}$ signify that the parameters learnt during fine-tuning of SSL and U-SSL models will be different for the same downstream task head $h_i$.

 In formulating our hypothesis, we view a graph $\mathcal{G}_i$ as being an instance of some underlying real-life phenomenon.
-For instance, \texttt{CoraFull}, \texttt{DBLP}, \texttt{Citeseer}, etc. are different instances of the same underlying real-life phenomenon, i.e., citation among research articles.
+For instance, \texttt{Cora}, and \texttt{Citeseer}, are two instances of the same underlying real-life phenomenon, i.e., citation among research articles.
 Learning representations with SSL allows one to extract patterns from only one instance of the underlying phenomenon, while U-SSL allows learning from multiple instances, and hence, observing the underlying phenomenon through multiple lenses.
 As a result, U-SSL allows learning representations that are fundamental to the underlying mechanism, and is not restricted to the patterns observed in one instance.
 This can lead to learning more generic features, and hence better downstream performance with U-SSL.